weecology/sad-comparison/chapter1.md

 | Coleoptera; Miscellaneous abundance database      	| Coleoptera        	| Publicly available  	|5             	| MiscDB; Baldridge 2012. 	|
 | Arachnida; Miscellaneous abundance database      	| Arachnida         	| Publicly available  	|25             	| MiscDB; Baldridge 2012. 	|

-For sites where a model or models failed, AICc weights were calculated for only those models which successfully fit the data.
-All other model/data combinations ran successfully.
+All abundances in the compiled datasets where counts of individuals.

 ### Models

-When species-abundance distributions (SADs) are constructed using counts of individuals (the most common, but not the only approach; see [@McGill2007species and @Morlonetal2009]), the data are discrete (i.e., you cannot have 1.5 individuals) and therefore the most appropriate models are discrete distributions.
+species-abundance distributions (SADs) are constructed using counts of individuals (the most common, but not the only approach; see [@McGill2007species and @Morlonetal2009]), the data are discrete (i.e., you cannot have 1.5 individuals) and therefore the most appropriate models are discrete distributions.
 Therefore, we used only discrete forms of the distributions that have been applied to SADs.

 [@McGill2007species] classified models into five different families: purely statistical, branching process, population dynamics, niche partitioning, and spatial distribution of individuals.
 I attempted to test models from each of the separate families, excluding the spatial distribution family [@McGill2007species] which requires spatially explicit data.